 Today’s highly-automated workplace has elevated productivity to new levels.
 Advanced systems are anchored by an array of electrical and electronic equipment.
 To keep operations running smoothly, employers need Electronics Engineering Technologists.
 They assist with the development, testing, and production of such things as circuit boards, wireless phones, PDAs, medical equipment, and control systems.

 If this sounds like a career you might be interested in, consider ECPI University.
-Through ECPI’s year-round schedule, you can earn an Associate of Science Degree in Electronics Engineering Technology (Associate of Applied Science in Electronics Engineering Technology – South Carolina only) in just 1.5 years.
+Through ECPI’s year-round schedule, you could earn an Associate of Science Degree in Electronics Engineering Technology (Associate of Applied Science in Electronics Engineering Technology – South Carolina only) in as little as 1.5 years.

 - Program Description

 ECPI University develops and updates its curriculum with input from leading professionals, many of which hire ECPI graduates.
 They’re looking for specific skill-sets and they work with faculty members to ensure that ECPI’s Electronics Engineering Technology degree meets their needs.
 The result: a program that allows students to develop skills in:

 - Computer Network Fundamentals

 Most importantly, your classroom instruction will be supported with hands-on instruction using the same kind of technology found in the workplace.
 Specifically, you will have the opportunity to:

 - Use testing and measuring instruments to acquire data

 - Identify, analyze and solve technical problems